 - After you've reserved your lot/ unit and put down your deposit, it could take a week or so for your sales agreement to be ready.
-Your Sales Representative should go through the agreement with you, pointing out key elements such as the expected closing date, consequences of delays in choosing design finishes and costs for additional investments not included in the base price of your home. - Minto also offers a five-day conditional period for legal review and financing before the contract.
+Your Sales Representative should go through the agreement with you, pointing out key elements such as the expected closing date, milestone dates in the timeline of your home's construction, consequences of delays in choosing design finishes and costs for additional investments not included in the base price of your home. - While most Ottawa builders do not typically ask you to sign the agreement before your lawyer can review it, if you are being urged to sign first, make sure a provision is added that makes it conditional on your lawyer's approval.
+Minto also offers a five-day conditional period for legal review and financing before the contract becomes binding, in case you change your mind.
 Ask our Sales Representatives for details.

-- The process for a condo is different, though.
-The Condominium Act requires a cooling-off period of 10 days to go over legal information that is provided upon signing (known as the disclosure statement), and a buyer can back out within that time period. - Depending on the type of home you have purchased, the layout of your finished home could be a reverse mirror image of the floorplans shown in the marketing materials or Agreement of Purchase and Sale.
-This is something to keep in mind when purchasing appliances such as fridges and dryers, as you have to select which way the door swings.
+• The process for a condo is different, though.
+The Condominium Act requires a cooling-off period of 10 days to go over legal information that is provided upon signing (known as the disclosure statement), and a buyer can back out within that time period.

-- Once you've signed your agreement, your builder will require a deposit and postdated cheques for further deposit installments.
-Amounts will vary (see Minto's deposit structure). - Tarion protects deposits on freehold homes up to 10% of the purchase price (to a maximum of \$100,000), and condo deposits are covered up to \$20,000, with condo deposits over that amount protected by provisions of the Condominium Act. - Most builders will also give you an information package that explains next steps, often referred to as a homeowner's manual or guide.
+- Depending on the type of home you have purchased, the layout of your finished home could be a reverse mirror image of the floor plans shown in the marketing materials or Agreement of Purchase and Sale.
+This is something to keep in mind when purchasing appliances such as fridges and dryers, as you have to select which way the door swings. - Once you've signed your agreement, your builder will require a deposit and postdated cheques for further deposit installments.
+Amounts will vary (see Minto's deposit structure). - Tarion protects deposits on freehold homes up to 10% of the purchase price (to a maximum of

+\$100,000), and condo deposits are covered up to \$20,000, with condo deposits over that amount protected by provisions of the Condominium Act.

+- Most builders will also give you an information package that explains next steps, often referred to as a homeowner's manual or guide.
 There's valuable information in there so be sure to read it. - Your builder will likely require a pre-approval letter from your lender saying you qualify for a mortgage. - Keep copies of everything for tax purposes.